NabarunCode/NabarunCode/README.md

 # Hi, I'm Nabarun 👋

-🚀 Transitioning from IT Infrastructure → AI / ML / MLOps
+🚀 IT Infrastructure → AI / ML / MLOps.

 20+ years keeping enterprise IT alive — Windows Server, Azure, virtualization, the 2 a.m. incident calls.
 Then, I left to learn AI engineering full time.
 I'm doing it in the open — mistakes included.